namteckor/modqtt-gw/README.md

 mqtt_broker_creds_username=<insert-username-here>
 mqtt_broker_creds_password=<insert-password-here>
 ```
 This is where the username and password used for basic authentication with the MQTT Broker are set and stored.
-Pass the path to this .env file with the -e switch (--env) if needed
+Pass the path to this .env file with the -e switch (--env) if needed.
 ### Certificates-based authentication
 See [tls_set()](https://www.eclipse.org/paho/index.php?page=clients/python/docs/index.php):
 * -C (--ca-certs) ~ ca_certs; "Certificate Authority certificate files that are to be treated as trusted by this client"